alsosprachben/mnvkd/README.md

  5. low-cost,
  6. distributed systems.

-A C-idiomatic alternative to Erlang and Golang.
+`mnvkd` is a C-idiomatic alternative to Erlang and Golang.

+`mnvkd` is a proof of concept:
+ 1. that memory protection and privilege separation can be done in-process in C.
+ 2. that a virtual kernel can be implemented in userland without a full kernel implementation, instead using existing POSIX interfaces.

 ### Soft-Real-Time